Chart Color Schemes

 Population

-As of November 2025, the estimated population of Lane Cove West is around 3,181.
-This reflects an increase from the 2021 Census figure of 3,146 people, representing a rise of 35 individuals (1.1%).
-The current population estimate is inferred from AreaSearch's validation of new addresses and examination of ABS ERP data released in June 2024, showing a resident population of 3,301.
-This results in a population density ratio of 1,882 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Over the past decade (2015 to 2025), Lane Cove West has exhibited resilient growth patterns with a compound annual growth rate of 2.2%, outpacing its SA3 area.
-Overseas migration contributed approximately 67% of overall population gains during recent periods, driving this growth.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Lane Cove West statistical area is around 3,254.
+This reflects an increase of 108 people since the 2021 Census, which reported a population of 3,146.
+The change is inferred from AreaSearch's estimate of 3,252 residents following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+This level of population equates to a density ratio of 1,925 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Lane Cove West has demonstrated resilient growth patterns with a 2.2% compound annual growth rate, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2-level projections released in 2022, with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, Lane Cove West is expected to experience population growth slightly below the median statistical area across the nation.
-Based on aggregated SA2-level projections, the suburb's population is expected to increase by 226 persons to reach a total of approximately 3,407 individuals by the year 2041, reflecting an overall increase of 10.7% over the 17-year period.
+Future population trends suggest a population increase just below the median of statistical areas across the nation, with Lane Cove West expected to increase by 226 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.2% in total over the 17 years.

 Frequently Asked Questions - Population